Reverb: marketplace guide

 How to request an account

-To start selling on Reverb, click the Start selling button on their Seller Hub page to create a merchant account.
+To start selling on Reverb, click Start selling on its Seller Hub, and create your merchant account.

 Associated costs